-Data Nuggets appear monthly in the President's Weekly Briefing.
+Data Nuggets appear monthly during Fall and Spring terms in the President's Weekly Briefing.

 2015 Monthly Data Nuggets